alma-cdk/origin-verify/README.md

   Enforce API Gateway or Application Load Balancer traffic via CloudFront by generating a Secrets Manager secret value which is used as a CloudFront Origin Custom header and a WAFv2 WebACL header match rule.

   </div>
   <br/>
 </div>

 ![diagram](assets/diagram.svg)

+Essentially this is an implementation of _AWS Solution_ “[Enhance Amazon CloudFront Origin Security with AWS WAF and AWS Secrets Manager](https://aws.amazon.com/blogs/security/how-to-enhance-amazon-cloudfront-origin-security-with-aws-waf-and-aws-secrets-manager/)” without the secret rotation.

 ## Work in Progress